 The parameter "Offset coordinate type selection" defines if the user selected offsets are executed with respect to the detector XY coordinates or the sky RA,DEC coordinates.
 The offsets are defined as list of parameters "List of offsets in RA or X" and "List of offsets in DEC or Y", respectively.
 The offsets are cumulative - relative to the previous position.
 If the parameter "Offset coordinate type selection" = "SKY", then the offsets have to be considered and specified as telescope offsets, following the offset conventions and definitions given in section 5.7.
-If the parameter "Offset coordinate type selection" = "DETECTOR", the offset sequence as given in "List of offsets in RA or X" and "List of offsets in DEC or Y" specifies what the target is doing on the detector.
-For an example, please see Fig. 20.
+If the parameter "Offset in RA or X" and "List of offsets in DEC or Y" specifies what the target is doing on the detector.
+For an example, please see Fig. 21.

 Additionally the observation type and the number of integrations (NDIT) can be defined for any of the object or sky positions in the parameters "List of observation types (O or S)" and "List of number of integrations (NDIT)", respectively.
 In case of type 'O' the archived data files are flagged as "SCIENCE" and the AO loop is closed for AO observations (NGS, LGS and SE mode).

 In case of type 'S' the archived files are marked as "SKY" and the loop is opened to allow offsets beyond the range of the field selector mirror which images the science field to the spectrograph image slicer while the NGS (TTS) is centered on the WFS.